lj-ditrapani/SWE430/markdown/assignment2.markdown

 Useful JavaScript [Array methods][array]:
 `push()`

+See the [JavaScript Tutorial](javascript-tutorial.html) for examples of the useful methods listed above.

 **Note**:  The `toWords()`, `inList()`, and `capitalize()` functions can (and should) be used to construct the `titleize()` function.